 It’s important to understand the divine fallacy, since people frequently use it in an attempt to discredit scientific theories that they disagree with, and in order to support various pseudoscientific concepts.
 In the following article, you will understand how the divine fallacy works, see some examples of its use, and learn what you can do in order to counter people who use it.

-Accordingly, the divine fallacy usually has the following structure:
+The divine fallacy usually has the following basic structure:

 Premise 1: if I don’t know how to explain a certain phenomenon using science, then it must occur as a result of some divine intervention.